 If a work visa holder intends on staying in Papua New Guinea for a long-term period, they can apply for permanent residence.
 This documentation only applies to specific groups of people, including specialized workers and spouses of citizens.
 If this option is available to an applicant, they may want to consider permanent residence for potential benefits.

-With work visas, your international employees can work in Papua New Guinea legally.
-Ensuring your employees have work visas is one of many services we offer at Globalization Partners.
+As you navigate expansion to Papua New Guinea, you’ll want an experienced global PEO on your side.
 With our help, you can simplify your global expansion and focus on growth right away.
-Reach out to us to learn more.
+Reach out to Globalization Partners today to learn more.